xspec/xspec.github.io/README.md

 ## Background

 The website is generated as a static site using [Hugo](https://gohugo.io/).
-The static site is stored in the `master` branch, and Github publishes the static site.
+The static site is stored in the `master` branch, and GitHub publishes the static site.